-20+ Easy Recipes to Cook with Kids – Simple, no-fuss recipes to make with your kids.
-Plus, lots of ways to include them in the cooking!
+Get your kids in the kitchen with these 20+ easy recipes to make with your kids.
+(Plus, lots of ways to include them in the cooking!)

 If you’re house is like my house summer = SO MUCH FUN! and also SO MUCH DOWN TIME.
 We have a good mix of planned and unstructured time, and but just about every day my kids ask to be in the kitchen with me.